 The project length along Kennedy Road (between Steeles Avenue and Major Mackenzie Drive) is located within the South Slope (southern portion of the site) and the Peel Plain (northern portion of the site) physiographic regions, as delineated in The Physiography of Southern Ontario (Chapman and Putnam, 1984).
-The Kennedy Road and GO Rail crossing at Clayton Drive grade separation is located within the South Slope region.
+The GO Rail crossing at Austin Drive is located within the Peel Plain region.